 Carolyn’s latest research on long-term patterns of stress in men was published recently in the journal “Experimental Gerontology.”
 Co-authors of the study were Yu-Jin Jeong of Chonbuk National University in Korea; Heidi Igarashi and Soyoung Choun of OSU; and Avron Spiro III of Boston University.
 The research was funded by the National Institutes of Health and the Department of Veterans Affairs.

 The researchers used data from the Veterans Affairs Normative Aging Study.
 They studied stressful life events and everyday hassles for 1,293 men between 1989 and 2005 then followed the men until 2010.
 About 43 percent of the men had died by the end of the study period.

 About a third of the men who reported having few stressful life events had died, while closer to half of the men reporting moderate or high numbers of stressful events had died by the end of the study.

 Men who reported few everyday hassles had the lowest mortality rate, at 28.7 percent.
 Just under half of the men reporting a mid-range number of hassles had died by the end of the study, while 64.3 percent of the men reporting a high number of hassles had died.

-Stressful life events are hard to avoid, but men may live longer if they’re able to control their attitudes about everyday hassles, such as long lines at the store or traffic jams on the drive home, Aldwin said.
+Stressful life events are hard to avoid, but men may live longer if they’re able to control their attitudes about everyday hassles, such as long lines at the store or traffic jams on the drive home, Carolyn said.

-The study gives a snapshot of the effects of stress on men’s lives and the findings are not a long-term predictor of health, she said.
+The study gives a snapshot of the effects of stress on men’s lives and the findings are not a long-term predictor of health, she says.
 Stress and other health issues can develop over a long period of time.

 Aldwin said future research will look more closely at the different stressors’ effects on health to see if the two types of stress have similar or different impacts on the body’s physiology.
 Understanding how stress affects health.